Methodology

 Age - age at the 31 March of the relevant year

-Special Educational Need (SEN) and primary need - taken from the spring census of the relevant year, excluding year 11s in the first academic year in the period, for whom it was taken from the spring census of the preceding year.
-A small number of children were not matched to the spring census so their SEN is unknown.
+Special Educational Need (SEN) and primary need - taken from the spring census of the relevant year, e.g. spring census 2023 for 2023 data.
+Where a child was not tracked in this census, for example children aged 15 in the 2021/22 academic year for the one-year measure for the 2023 data, it was taken from the most recent spring census that their moves were tracked in.
+There are a small number of children who were not in the relevant spring census, and therefore their SEN is unknown.

-School phase – the phase of the school the child was attending prior to their first move during the year.
-A small number of children for whom their first phase was a state-funded nursery are included in the figures for state-funded primary schools.
+School phase – the phase of the school the child was attending prior to their first move during the year (or previous 2 years).
+A small number of children whose first phase was a state-funded nursery are included in the figures for state-funded primary schools.

-Placement and legal status - first placement during the year and corresponding legal status.
+Placement and legal status - first placement during the year (or previous 2 years) and corresponding legal status.

 Social worker stability